Setting an intention with a New Moon ritual is a powerful way to manifest anything you desire!

 Step 2.
 Create sacred space

-New Moon cleansing is a must.
-But it can be a simple process – don’t let this stop you from getting stuck into your ritual!
+Cleansing and clearing your space is a must.
+But it can be a really simple process!
+So don’t let this stop you from starting your ritual!

 ALSO READ: Simple Altar Building

-I love to burn a little dried yarrow or mugwort from my garden, to clear the energy in the room I’ll be practicingin.
-Sweetgrass is also great for clearing space, as is Palo Santo and white sage.
+I love to burn a little dried yarrow or mugwort from my garden, to clear away stagnant energy in the room where I’m working.
+Sweetgrass is also great for clearing any negative energy out of your space, and your physical body. as is Palo Santo and white sage.

-**BUT please, if you’re using these sacred herbs then source them responsibly.
+**If you’re using these sacred herbs then source them responsibly.
 And if you can’t, then what about using some native plants instead?
-These are likely to have a closer energetic resonance to you anyway.
+These are also likely to have a closer energetic resonance with you.

 Consider making an offering too – something like frankincense or another holy oil.
-The power of scent and aromatherapy never fails to move me to a place of deep spirituality.
+The power of scent and aromatherapy can be a potent cosmic reset.

 A sacred space is a metaphysical place away from the activity and concerns of normal life